zendesk/sunshine-conversations-web/README.md

 ```

 #### track(eventName)
 Tracks an event for the current user.
-This is used in conjunction with [whispers](http://docs.supportkit.io/#how-do-whispers-work).

 ```javascript
 SupportKit.track('item-in-cart');